Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 When you draw CB you simply play it and use it to draw into SI.
 You can target the Doomsday that you used to make the pile with in order to give yourself an additional turn worth of Emrakul attacks.
-More information on SI + Emrakul piles may be found in the LINK PLACEHOLDER.
+More information on SI + Emrakul piles may be found in the <a href="https://github.com/Bennotsi-MTG/Doomsday-Codex/blob/master/shelldock-emrakul.md">Shelldock section</a>.

-Hopefully this will allow a greater understanding of how to play through more of the piles that make up the Pile Document LINK PLACEHOLDER.
+Hopefully this will allow a greater understanding of how to play through more of the piles that make up the <a href="https://github.com/Bennotsi-MTG/DDFT-PileDoc">Pile Document</a>.
 Remember as with anything it is better to learn the concepts presented here more so than to try and rote learn piles and of course, practice makes perfect.

 I would strongly advise only running 1 or 2 CB with BW variants, if any, and with ToA variants running 3 or 4.